CounTR: Transformer-based Generalised Visual Counting: Experiments

 \subsection{Qualitative Results}

 We show qualitative results from our few-shot counting setting in Figure~\ref{fig:good}.
 As we can see from the first five images from FSC-147, our model can easily count the objects' numbers and locate their position.
 The last image mistakenly chose the smallest self-similarity unit of spectacle lenses instead of sunglasses for counting due to the ambiguity of the bound boxes, which can be corrected by test-time normalisation.
-For more qualitative visualisation, we refer our reader to the appendix.
+For more qualitative visualisation, please refer to Figure~\ref{fig:good1}.